-A psychiatric evaluation is a clinical interview that takes place during the initial visit to a psychiatrist.
-Its goal is to learn about your history, develop a psychiatric diagnoses, and develop a personalized treatment plan.
+A psychiatric evaluation is a clinical interview that takes place during the initial visit with a psychiatrist or mental health care professional.
+The goal is to learn about your history, develop a psychiatric diagnoses, and develop a personalized treatment plan.

 "It's the first step in getting psychiatric care and getting you or your loved one on the path to wellness."